potrebichka/ParksLookup.Solution/README.md

 ## Description

-_An API for state and national parks.
-The API will list state and national parks._
+_An API for national parks.
+The API will list national parks._

 ## Getting Started